 What Are Minnesota's Open Meeting Laws?

-Chapter 13D of the Minnesota Statutes codifies the state’s current open meeting law, which covers all state agencies, boards, commissions, and departments, as well as a variety of local governing bodies, such as town, city, and village councils.
-Meetings of the Minnesota legislature are covered by a separate law.
+Chapter 13D of the Minnesota Statutes codifies the state’s open meeting law.
+It covers all state agencies, boards, commissions, and departments.
+It also applies to a variety of local governing bodies, such as town, city, and village councils.
+Meetings of the Minnesota state legislature are covered by a separate law.

 For example, let’s say a city council has 13 members.
 A quorum is normally defined as a majority of the membership, or in this case 7 members.